Is IMAX Enhanced Worth It?

 Only time will tell how this ultimately pans out, but I’m certainly hopeful that this is at least the beginning of that.

 Is It Available Everywhere?

-Unfortunately as of my writing this, the Enhanced format is only available in the US, China, Europe, and Japan currently.
-But again, and as I keep reiterating, support for more areas will inevitably increase as adoption becomes more mainstream.
+Unfortunately as of my writing this, the Enhanced format is only available in the US, China, Europe, and Japan currently (about 14 countries within these regions in total) But again, and as I keep reiterating, support for more areas will inevitably increase as adoption becomes more mainstream.